useperform/perform/docs/tutorial/setup.rst

 Configure doctrine to connect to your database in ``app/config/parameters.yml``.

-Since we're using sqlite in this tutorial, we can ignore that and simply update ``app/config/config.yml``:
+Since we're using sqlite in this tutorial, we can ignore that and simply update doctrine configuration in ``app/config/config.yml``:

 .. code-block:: yaml